 Video Game: Jurassic Park: Operation Genesis

 It's your's: Jurassic Park!
 It's your job to make it work.
 Just build the Park and populate it with dinosaurs.
 Lots of dinosaurs.
 This will be the greatest theme park in the history of the world!
 Your job is to keep the Park gates open.
 Prove to InGen that the Park is viable...and safe....Oh yes, you have a T. rex.
 But don't forget, she's a hunter!
 Design it.
 Build it.
 Breed dinosaurs.
-It's your's: Jurassic Park!Jurassic Park: Operation Genesis is a business simulator developed by Blue Tongue Software, based on the Jurassic Park franchise, and released in 2003 for PC, Playstation Two, and Xbox.
+It's your's: Jurassic Park!Jurassic Park: Operation Genesis is a business simulator developed by Blue Tongue Software, based on the Jurassic Park franchise, and released in 2003 for PC, PS2, and Xbox.
 The player's goal is to build Jurassic Park and make it a profitable success.

 This game provides examples of:

 - The Aloner: Kentrosaurus will panic and run away at the sight of any large herbivore, and is happiest when living with its own kind, or with other Stegosaurs.

 - Artistic License – Paleontology: Utilized as an in-game mechanic, no less.
 If you stick dinosaurs from different time periods and different continents together in the same enclosure, some of the more nerdy visitors will point this out, and their enjoyment of the park will subsequently go down.
 And of course any inaccuracies from the movies are carried into the game, including large raptors, poisonous Dilophosaurus, featherless theropods, etc.

 - Awesome but Impractical: Both of the African Dig Sites: The dinosaurs from each individual site cannot stand its neighbors at all, and they are expensive.